jvineis/DEEP-CORE/README.md

     anvi-gen-contigs-database -f ASSEMBLIES/${ASSEMBLY}_filter_contigs.fa -o ASSEMBLIES/${ASSEMBLY}_filter_contigs.db
     anvi-run-hmms -c ASSEMBLIES/${ASSEMBLY}_filter_contigs.db

-### 4. Profile each of the mapping files using a similar approach to the mapping
+### 4. Profile each of the mapping files using a similar approach to the mapping.
+I created a list of the bam files for each of the depth categories to facilitate this process.

     #!/bin/bash
     #